iPad Paperless Google Workflow for Teachers

 B) iPad Paperless Workflow - How it Works

-2) Students use Google Drive app to access assignments in the shared folder.
+2) Receive - Students use Google Drive iPad app to access assignments in the shared folder.

-3) Students place completed assignments in the folder they shared with the teacher.
+3) Submit - Students place completed assignments in the folder they shared with their teacher.

-4) Teachers grade, annotate, and return assignments to student's shared folder.
+4) Teacher Collects, grades, annotates, and Returns assignments to student's shared folder.

-Students share the folder with their teacher and give the teacher permissions to "Edit"
+Students share the folder with their teacher (they need teacher's gmail address) and give the teacher permissions to "Edit"

 Students will place all of their completed assignments in this shared folder.
 The teacher will be able to login to their own account and see all of the folders that each student has shared with them.
 Teachers will be able to view and edit files in each student's shared folder.